tokensmith/otter/README.md

 ### Entry Servlet

-Otter needs a [entry servlet](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java) which will be used to route requests to the resources that handle the requests.
+Otter needs a [entry servlet](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java) which will be used to route requests to the resources.
+Resources are what handle the requests.

 Your implementation of the entry servlet class must be annotated with:
 ```java